Wednesday, 18 January 2012

 Saint Stephen's on Ferry Street; on the right is Wilson Avenue which up to the Great War was called Hamburg Place.

 Saint Stephen's Church is an Ironbound landmark.
-Built in 1874 for a German-speaking congregation, which it remained until the 1930s, the church is still Lutheran but uses Spanish and Portuguese in its services.
+Built in 1874, for a German-speaking congregation, which it remained until the 1930s.
+The church is still Lutheran but uses Spanish and Portuguese in its services.
 The architect was George Staehlin and the interior has some of the most ornate woodwork in Newark.
-The church is shown as the first alien spawning point in Steven Spielberg's 'War of the Worlds'.
+The church is shown as the first alien spawning point in Steven Spielberg's 2005 'War of the Worlds'.
 Locals call this site "As Cinco Esquinas/Five Corners."
+See the scenes here: https://www.youtube.com/watch?v=hlBJsD8tBco

 Wilson Avenue

-I remember visiting them one night having just gotten off the Manhattan bus still bearing the 'West Side Story' sound-track album which I had just bought.
+I remember visiting them one evening on my way back from Two Guys, a department store on Broad Street still bearing the 'West Side Story' sound-track album in my hands I had just bought.
 When I walked passed their house on that Saturday evening I decided to stop, knock on their door and see if Dentinho was in.
-Yes, not only him all the three of them.
-I already knew Alfredo by sight for he worked at the record factory some other shift.
+Not only him but all three of them were in.
+I already knew Alfredo by sight for he worked at the record factory in different shift.

-They had a record player in the living room, someone put the record on.
-As they were too young they probably digged rock'n'roll and didn't know anything about a 1961 musical flick or had listened to Marnie Nixon's soprano voice.
-As soon as they listened to Tony & Maria sing the first strains of 'Tonight', they looked at each other, sniggered and burst down laughing.
+They had a record player in the living room, so they were eager to listen to records.
+They probably thought it was a rock'n'roll album and didn't know anything about a 1961 musical flick or had ever listened to Marnie Nixon's soprano voice.
+As soon as they listened to Tony & Maria sing the first strains of 'Tonight', they looked at each other, sniggered and burst out laughing.
 They probably thought I was queer or old-fashioned.
-I swiftly changed the record on the turntable to Donovan's heavy Scott-accented Scottish folk songs in 'For little ones'.
-They couldn't make heads or tails about my particular taste in records but they were good humoured all the while.
+I swiftly changed the record on the turntable to Donovan's heavy Scottish-accented folk songs in 'For little ones'.
+They couldn't make heads or tails about my particular taste in music but they didn't mean to hurt my feelings.

-This must have been late-November, maybe during the 1971 Thanksgiving holiday.
-At this point on Wilson Avenue the 3 boys could hear the bells from Saint Stephen's Lutheran Church.
-They told me that particular night they usually got really sad near Christmas when they heard the bells tolling for they remembered their families left in Brazil.
-They must have been in the USA for at least 2 years to have this feeling of despondence
+This must have been late-November, probably during the 1971 Thanksgiving holiday or the following weekend.
+As they lived near Saint Stephen's, the 3 boys often heard the bells from the Lutheran Church.
+They told me they usually became really sad near Christmas when they heard the bells tolling for they remembered their families back in Brazil.
+They must have been in the USA for at least 2 years to have this feeling of despondency

-The fellow who had a Mustang must have been in the US longer than 2 years for he seemed to be more outgoing.
-Actually he offered me a lift home but I told him I lived only 4 weeks away.
-He insisted he was going out anyway so I let him give me a lift home.
-He had long legs and pleasant smile.
-I wish it would take longer for I wanted to know more about him.
+The fellow who owned the Mustang must have been in the US longer for he seemed to be more knowing and outgoing.
+Actually he offered me a lift home but I told him I lived only 4 blocks away.
+He insisted he was going out anyway so I let him give me a ride home.
+He had long legs and a pleasant smile.
+I wish it would have taken longer for I wanted to know more about him.
+He seemed to be a caring person and had a special charm.
 That was the last time I saw him.

-There was a travel agency on the same side as Dentinho's flat.
-As we got nearer Lafayette Street there was Pathmark, the largest supermarket in the area.
+There was a travel agency on the same side of Dentinho's abode.
+As one got nearer Lafayette Street there was a Pathmark, the largest supermarket in the area.
 I was impressed with almost everything they had, especially one-gallon milk cartons which were huge and heavy to handle.

 There was a musical instrument store on the left-handed side of Wilson Avenue a few houses up from the Pathmark.
-It usually had nobody inside.
+It was usually empty of customers but if you looked really hard you saw a lady who was the owner or the shop assistant.
 I went in a few times and once I bought me a guitar-capo made by Dunlop.

 Broad Street looking towards the new Prudential Bldg in 1969.